Package 'lancor'

 Title: Statistical Inference via Lancaster Correlation

-Description: Implementation of the methods described in Holzmann, Klar (2024) <doi:10.48550/arXiv.2303.17872>.
+Description: Implementation of the methods described in Holzmann, Klar (2024) <doi: 10.1111/sjos.12733>.
 Lancaster correlation is a correlation coefficient which equals the absolute value of the Pearson correlation for the bivariate normal distribution, and is equal to or slightly less than the maximum correlation coefficient for a variety of bivariate distributions.
 Rank and moment-based estimators and corresponding confidence intervals are implemented, as well as independence tests based on these statistics.

-Authors: Bernhard Klar [aut, cre] , Hajo Holzmann [aut]
+Authors: Bernhard Klar [aut, cre] (ORCID: <https://orcid.org/0000-0002-1419-5473>), Hajo Holzmann [aut], Lucas Iglesias [ctb]

 Maintainer: Bernhard Klar <[email protected]>